 Chamomile is high in flavonoids which is great for any type of inflammation and swelling.

 The antioxidant and mild astringent properties of chamomile make it a wonderful remedy for skin ailments such as heat rash, eczema, burns, bruises and even diaper rash (source).

 Every mom needs a vial of chamomile essential oil in her medicine cabinet!

 After I gave my son an oatmeal bath, the rash seemed to be cooling down.
-It was bedtime so I felt comfortable sending him to bed.
+It was almost bedtime so I felt comfortable having my eyes off him.

 The next morning his heat rash has almost disappeared.
 I was hoping this would be the last of it, but sure enough, after we spent some time out in the heat that next day the rash resurfaced.
 This time it was much angrier than the first.

 As you can see from the photo he was already playing naked, as extra layers of clothing can trap moisture and heat thus further aggravate baby heat rash.

 I tried to avoid the heat rash reoccurring by removing his clothing before he played on the back porch.
 Unfortunately even after doing this, we still had issues.

 This time instead of cooling down with a bath we came back inside and I applied bentonite clay all over his rash.